Sunday, May 12, 2013

 #6-b: The Faceless Ones Missing Episode Notes.

 The Faceless Ones is another partially complete story from Season Four.
 Like The Moonbase and The Underwater Menace, two episodes exist in their entirety.
-This provides a strong feel for the story's visual element, showing off the Gatwick Airport locations in the surviving episodes (One and Three).
+This provides a strong feel for the story's visual element, showing off the Gatwick Airport locations.

-Serious applause should be given to the Restoration Team, by the way, for their efforts on Episode Three.
-The existing print of Episode Three is scratchy and jumpy from damage over time.
-For the DVD release, a combination of clean-up, digital sampling, and zooms to undamaged portions of frames allows the episode to play without a visible skip or jump.
-Some of the zoomed-in shots jump out, I'll admit - but given the state of the print, the improvement is nothing short of remarkable.
+Serious applause should be given to the Restoration Team for their efforts on Episode Three.
+The existing print is scratchy and jumpy from damage over time.
+For the DVD release, a combination of clean-up, digital sampling, and zooms to undamaged portions of frames allows the episode to play more smoothly.
+Some of the zoomed-in shots jump out, I'll admit - but compared to the episode's prior state, the improvement is nothing short of remarkable.

 The DVD release's bonus disc includes the existing episodes and a still reconstruction of the missing ones.
-As with the unofficial Loose Cannon reconstruction that preceded it, the story is easy to follow for the most part, with clear still frames showing off the well-designed sets.
-However, the static images do not play well during action scenes.
-The DVD release has an option to play the reconstruction with the narration Frazer Hines recorded for the audio release, which helps - but given that the animation is a generally good one, the reconstruction is little more than a welcome curio.
+As with the unofficial Loose Cannon reconstruction, the story is easy to follow for the most part, with clear still frames showing off the well-designed sets.
+However, the static images can't carry action scenes, and the final episode greatly suffers as a result.
+The DVD release has an option to play the reconstruction with the narration Frazer Hines recorded for the BBC audio release, which helps - but given that the animation is a generally good one, I'd personally regard the reconstruction as an intereesting curio.

 No comments: